My Favorite Albums of 2024

 It seems a bit unfair to assign this album a "progressive rock" categorization (even Jazz-Rock Fusion), but there is no hesitation that this is a GREAT album of pop-funk-R&B-jazz fusion from a major sound magician, master of many instruments, and true and devoted student of the 1970s funk scene.

-92.125 on the Fishcscales = A-/five stars; a masterpiece of modern retro-Jazz-Funk/R&B. Definitely HIGHLY recommended to all lovers of the Funk!
+92.125 on the Fishcscales = A-/five stars; a masterpiece of modern retro-Jazz-Funk/R&B--my favorite of the year 2024!
+Definitely HIGHLY recommended to all lovers of the Funk!

 ARNAUD BUKWALD with DIDIER MALHERBE Moondragore